-- Begin by giving examples of careers that use scale models.
-Professionals such as architects, engineers, filmmakers, and sales associates use scale-size models to do their jobs.
-Show pictures of these examples or bring in actual examples for the students to observe. - Videos can be used to stimulate student interest (such as the DVD extras showing the making of films where scale models were used-Star Wars, Lord of the Rings, etc.).
+Videos can be used to stimulate student interest (such as the DVD extras showing the making of films where scale models were used-Star Wars, Lord of the Rings, etc.).
 Scale factor is normally represented in science in terms of a fraction equal to a number less than one, reduced so that the numerator is a one (i.e., $\frac{1}{20}$ scale).
 However, it can also be expressed as an integer multiplier (i.e., a scale factor of 20).
-It may be simpler to work with the latter idea, but students and teachers should be comfortable working with either conceptualization. - The use of manipulatives is very important as students discover the impact on the surface area and volume when the dimensions of an object are multiplied by a scale factor. - Ask students to measure the dimensions of one linking cube.
+It may be simpler to work with the latter idea, but students and teachers should be comfortable working with either conceptualization.

+- The use of manipulatives is very important as students discover the impact on the surface area and volume when the dimensions of an object are multiplied by a scale factor. - Ask students to measure the dimensions of one linking cube.
 The volume of such a cube is 1 cm3 while its surface area is 6 cm2.

-Encourage students to work in groups, build various cubes using pre-determined scale factors, find the surface area and volume, and make the connection to its scale factor.
+• Encourage students to work in groups, build various cubes using predetermined scale factors, find the surface area and volume, and make the connection to its scale factor.
 Information could be organized in a chart.

-Scale Factor Length Width Height Surface Area Volume

-1 1 1 1 6 1

-2 2 2 2 24 (changes by a 8 (changes by a

-factor of 4) factor of 8)

-3 3 3 3 54 (changes by a 27 (changes by a

-factor of 9) factor of 27)

-4 4 4 4 96 64
+Scale Factor Length Width Height Surface Area Volume 1 1 1 1 6 1 2 2 2 2 24 (changes by a factor of 4) 8 (changes by a factor of 8) 3 3 3 3 54 (changes by a factor of 9) 27 (changes by a factor of 27) 4 4 4 4 96 64

 - Ask students what will happen if the length of each edge of the cube is doubled.
-[They should observe that the volume of the cube changes by a factor of 8 or 23, while the surface area only changes by a factor of 4 or 22.] - Ask students what will happen to the surface area and the volume of the original cube if the length of every edge of the original cube triples. - Students should recognize that when the dimensions of similar 3-D objects are related by a scale factor k, their surface areas are related by k^2 and their volumes are related by k^3 . - Ask students to build the scale models of the T pentomino pieces, shown below.
+[They should observe that the volume of the cube changes by a factor of 8 or 23, while the surface area only changes by a factor of 4 or 22.] - Ask students what will happen to the surface area and the volume of the original cube if the length of every edge of the original cube triples. - Students should recognize that when the dimensions of similar 3-D objects are related by a scale factor k, their surface areas are related by k^2 and their volumes are related by k^3 . • Ask students to build the scale models of the T pentomino pieces, shown below.